* World shares turn lower on news of impasse over budget

 MSCI's all-country world equity index, which

-had chalked up seven straight days of gains, fell 0.29 percent
+had chalked up seven straight days of gains, fell 0.4 percent to

 European shares slipped from 18-month highs, led by a fall